 My artistic style is also based on my past experiences.
 Like Kollwitz, I use art to express my thoughts and experiences.
-I try to draw my audence in with form and color, but with my simple style, my work is cartoon-like, very unlike Kollwitz.
-Also unlike Kollwitz, I only expressed events that I alone experienced.
+I try to draw my audience in with form and color, but with my simple style, my works is cartoon-like, very unlike Kollwitz.
+Also unlike Kollwitz, I only very unlike Kollwitz.
+Also unlike Isollwitz, I only expressed events that I alone experienced.
 It's completely subjective and only told through my eyes.

 My use of emotion is very unlike that of Kollwitz.
-Few People will understand the "story" behind my work.
-Thousands of people, if not millions, can relate easily to isoliwitz's work.
-The emotions my audience may feel heavily depends on how similar their experience is to my own, unlike Kollwitz, however, I used color to try to draw a reaction from my audience, while Kollwitz used form and Shadows.
+Few people will understand the "story" behind my work.
+Thousands of people, if not millions, can relate easily to Isollwitz's work.
+The emotions my audience may feel heavily depends work.
+The emotions my audience may feel heavily depends on how similar their experience is to my own.
+Unlike on how similar their experience is to my own.
+Unlike on how similar their experience are to draw a reaction from my Kollwitz, however, I used color to try to draw a reaction from my audience, while Kollwitz used form and Shadows.
 I used dark shades of colors to draw dark emotions from my audience, such as dark blues to draw depression.

-Henr: Malisse has a very unique artistic style.
-He has disproportionate forms in pieces such as "Bathers By the River" while he has high angles with hearly perfect proportions in pieces such as "Interior at Nice" In some of his works, he uses strong colors like greens and browns a cross the piece, while in other pieces, he uses an almost water color style.
-He doesn't seem to have a set style for form and color, which makes him stand out as an artist.
-He used very light and soft colors in "Interior at Nice", which can be calming for an audience, unlike "Bathers at the River", which has strong and contrastig colors like green and brown.
+Henri matisse has a very unique artistic style.
+He has disproportionate forms in preces such as "Bathers By the River" while he has high angles with hearly perfect proportions in pieces such as "Interior at Nice" In some of his works, he uses strong colors like greens and browns across the piece, while in other pieces, he uses an almost watercolor style He doesn't seem to have a set style for form and color, which makes him stand out as an artist.
+He used very light and soft colors in "Interior at Nice" which can be calming for an audience, unlike "Buthers at the River", which has strong and contrastig Colors like green and brown.

 Henri Matisse also varies in his use of emotion.
-In "Interior at Nice," he used light and soft colors that transition well to one another to create a traturally lit room to calm his autience.
-This contrasts much with "Bathers by the River," which has flat shapes rather than forms, and sharp cuts between colors rather than transitions, which can surprise the autience.
+In "thterior at Nice," he used light and soft colors that transition well to one another to create a naturally lit room to calm his audience.
+This contrasts much with "Bathers by the River" which has flat shapes rather than forms, and sharp cuts between colors rather than transitions, which can surprise the audience.

-Connection to Own Work-Henri Matisse

-"Bathers by the River" Henri Matisse
+Connection to Own Work-Henri Matisse "Bathers by the River" Henri Matisse